Art and Design

 We welcome PhD applications that relate to our interdisciplinary research clusters:

 The increasingly political dimension of contemporary art has given rise to a number of important questions about the role it plays in today’s society.
 We focus on the political dimensions of cultural production and, specifically, the extent to which art as a form of activism reflects upon, intersects with and, invariably, seeks to define debates within civil society, political movements and social practices.
 In short, researchers in the Art Activisms cluster at Birmingham School of Art aim to challenge and extend the potential of contemporary art to change the world.
-Supervisors: Anthony Downey, Jonathan Harris, Susan May, Lisa Metherell, Nuria Querol, Theo Reeves-Evison, Linda Stupart, Sian Vaughan, Gavin Wade, Stuart Whipps, Esther Windsor.
+Supervisors: Anthony Downey, Jonathan Harris, Lisa Metherell, Nuria Querol, Theo Reeves-Evison, Linda Stupart, Sian Vaughan, Gavin Wade, Stuart Whipps, Esther Windsor.

 Centre for Chinese Visual Arts (CCVA)